Robert076/mpp-web/README.md

-# 🚀 My project for MPP - UBB Cluj
+# 🚀 My project for MPP

 The task given by the teacher:
 - select an ***entity*** (My friend Mihai picked *Guns* for me)